Skip to main content

 It's possible to give the importer classes hints if you'd like them to include a second posting based on specific characteristics of the original transaction.

-For instance, if the payee or the description in a transaction always matches a certain value, it's possible to tell the ECImporter or CreditImporter to automatically place a second posting in the returned lits of transactions.
+For instance, if the payee, description, or counterparty IBAN in a transaction always matches a certain value, it's possible to tell the ECImporter or CreditImporter to automatically place a second posting in the returned list of transactions.

 ECImporter